CitrineInformatics/disco-trajectories/README.md

-# matdisco-trajectories
+# disco-trajectories
 Simulating the trajectories of various materials discovery enterprises.